padawan/SanitizeBlogs2/README.md

 ## Installation

-1. Download <a href="http://github.com/padawan/mt-plugin-SanitizeBlogs" onClick="javascript: pageTracker._trackPageview('/software/SanitizeBlogs.github');">SanitizeBlogs</a>.
+1. Download <a href="http://github.com/padawan/SanitizeBlogs2" onClick="javascript: pageTracker._trackPageview('/software/SanitizeBlogs.github');">SanitizeBlogs2</a>.
-1. Uncompress and move the SanitizeBlogs directory to the MT `plugins` directory.
+1. Uncompress and move the SanitizeBlogs2 directory to the MT `plugins` directory.
 [More in-depth plugin installation instructions](http://tinyurl.com/easy-plugin-install).
 1. In the plugin preferences at the system-level enter a list of allowed tags to apply by default to all blogs.
 Optionnaly, refine this list or exclude specific blogs at the blog-level.

-## Note
+## Notes

-Installing both variants of the SanitizeBlogs plugins on the same MT installation has not been tested.
-Their plugin keys are different, so their respective preferences will not clash, however they will act concurrently in an unpredictable order if you define a blog-level list in SanitizeBlogs2.
+Installing both variants of the Six Apart SanitizeBlogs and Ubiquitic SanitizeBlogs2 plugins on the same MT installation has not been tested.
+Their plugin keys are different, so their respective preferences will not clash, however they will act concurrently in an unpredictable order on blogs sanitized by SanitizeBlogs if you define a blog-level list in SanitizeBlogs2.
+You may want to leave the SanitizeBlogs2 system-level list empty, and define a list on selected blogs.

+Ce plugin parle français. ;-)

 ## Credits